Rate this page:

 If you are accessing, storing or otherwise processing personal data of EEA residents, users may request that you sign and comply with additional data protection terms, consistent with Article 28 of the General Data Protection Regulation (“GDPR”).
 You are responsible for understanding and complying with the terms required under Article 28 of the GDPR as it relates to the user data you access, store or otherwise process in connection with the user’s consent to install and share data with your app.

 You must take reasonable steps to protect user data shared with you and collected by your app, including user device information.
 In addition to developing your app with security in mind (i.e., encrypt data in transit and at rest, use a dependency scanner such as OWASP Dependency-Check, etc.) you can significantly increase the security posture of your app and your company by following lightweight, best practices for securing physical workstations, user accounts, and infrastructure.
-For a more comprehensive list of recommended steps for improving the security of your app, please see our Vendor Security Guidelines.
+For a more comprehensive list of recommended steps for improving the security of your app, please see our Partner Security Guidelines.

 In the event your app or suppliers experience a data security breach, you are responsible for communicating with users and regulators, as required by applicable law.
 For guidance on how to properly handle a security incident involving your app, please see our App Security Incident Management Guidelines.